-Due to corona measures the press centre and room D in the JCS have limited access in June 2020.
+Due to corona measures the press centre and room D in the JCS have limited access.

 Guidelines of the National Institute for Public Health and the Environment (RIVM) and of the Justice System